Komal324-bot/Age-and-gender-detection/README.md

 guess an exact age from a single image because of factors like makeup, lighting, obstructions, and facial expressions.
-And so, We made this a classification problem instead of making it one of regression
+And so, We are using classification  instead of making it one of regression

 # The CNN Architecture